facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

  * [#39490 - Allow to bulk delete docker images](https://gitlab.com/gitlab-org/gitlab-ce/issues/39490)
  * [#40096 - pipeline user $CI_REGISTRY_USER lacks permission to delete its own images](https://gitlab.com/gitlab-org/gitlab-ce/issues/40096)

-Last but not least, **Docker tags are not first class citizens** for the Docker registry API (see [docker/distribution/#1859-comment](https://github.com/docker/distribution/issues/1859#issuecomment-236013971) and related PR [docker/distribution/#173](https://github.com/docker/distribution/pull/173)).
+Last but not least, **Docker tags are not first class citizens** for the Docker registry API (see [this GitHub issue](https://github.com/docker/distribution/issues/1859#issuecomment-236013971) and the [related PR](https://github.com/docker/distribution/pull/173)).

 What does that mean?

-Simply put, **a Docker image tag is not a resource** that you can easily delete using the Docker API, **it's a simple link**.
-This means that you delete images, not tags; hence, if your image had multiple tags attached to it, you're **cascade-invalidating all related tags** without knowing.
+Simply put, **a Docker image tag is not a resource** that you can easily delete using the Docker APIs, **it's a simple link**.
+This means that you delete images, not tags; hence, if your image had multiple tags attached to it, you're **cascade-deleting all related tags** without knowing.

 To overcome those issues, I've tinkered a lot to obtain a clear and easy way to delete my CI image after the build.
 After many trial & error attempts, I obtained this workflow:

  * **push a dummy image** to override the tag and point it elsewhere
- * obtain a JWT **token from the registry** (with proper permissions for deletion)
+ * obtain a **JWT token from the registry** (with proper permissions for deletion)
  * obtain the **SHA digest** of the dummy image
  * **delete** the image (finally!)